scwarren23/326-Project-Health-Website/README.md

 # Solution:
 Consolidating physical and nutritional information to one website for people looking to stay healthy.
 # Key Features:
-Workout suggestions and demonstrations targeted towards muscle groups, calorie deficit/surplus calculator, nutritional advice, workout tracker (miles on a run, weight and sets, etc)
+Workout suggestions and demonstrations targeted towards muscle groups, calorie deficit/surplus calculator, food tracker, nutritional advice, workout tracker (miles on a run, weight and sets, etc)
 # Why this project?:
 We have seen how many newcomers to approaching their fitness journey can be overwhelmed by the amount of information and trends out there, so we want to provide a good starting point for tackling workouts, nutrition, and overall maintaining a healthy lifestyle.